Company carry forward tax losses

 The notional loss can however be carried forward and offset against net assessable income in a future income year, provided it then satisfies the COT and control test or, failing that, the SBT.

 How we can help

-At Bristax, business accounting is one of our specialist areas.
-Our expert business accountants would be happy to speak or meet with you to discuss your needs.
+At Bristax, company accounting is one of our specialist areas.
+Our business accountants would be happy to speak or meet with you to discuss your needs.
 We’ll take the time to understand your circumstances and provide appropriate advice.